Content provided by a guest contributor.

 Long gone are the days when receiving text messages and emails were a novelty, celebrated by the receiver.

-In today’s technology age, most of us crave an hour or two in the day when we can escape our phones, tablets and laptops, either for a run on the mountain, or to go in to strategic thinking mode and switch off from the outside world for a while.
+In today’s technological age, most of us crave an hour or two in the day when we can escape our phones, tablets and laptops, either for a run on the mountain, or to go into strategic thinking mode and switch off from the outside world for a while.

 I don’t get emails to my phone, but between iMessage, Whatsapp, Facebook Messenger, Hootsuite, Pinterest, Instagram and good old fashioned phone calls, there is always something flashing at me, demanding my immediate attention.

 How often do those messages really need to be read right that second though?
 How many times a day do you let your phone distract you?
-Here are a few tips on how to stay present and focused, without missing out on all the action:
+Here are six tips on how to stay present and focused, without missing out on all the action:

 It’s easy to fall in to the habit of starting a conversation on email, discussing it on Skype and possibly following up via Whatsapp at a red traffic light.
 This isn’t productive for either party – firstly it’s difficult to keep track of the conversation; and secondly, most people find using Whatsapp for work conversations inappropriate or just plain rude, especially if the message comes through out of office hours.
 Pick a platform that works for the project or task and encourage everyone to streamline communications in one place.